When Access Disappears

 I slipped one arm beneath her knees, the other behind her back.
 She didn’t fight me, but she didn’t lean in either.

 Her sweater was worn thin.
 The fabric rough where it brushed my wrist.
 I sat down with her in my lap.
-Her weight was unfamiliar.
-There was less pushback, more pause.
+Her weight felt unfamiliar.
+Less pushback, more pause.

-I didn’t have a good answer.
-Just memory.
-She used to curl into this seat, into me, during long drives.
-Back when silence meant ease.
-Now it felt deliberate.
+I didn’t have a good answer, only memory.
+She used to curl into this seat, into me, during long drives, back when silence felt natural.
+Now, it felt deliberate.
 Still, I held her.

 She didn’t mean the moment.
 She meant tomorrow.
 And after that.